-You can start in Microsoft Word or OneStream Text Editor to embed a document variable with some narrative.
-When processing your document, select "Process and Open in Text Editor Page" or "Process and Open" to see the output within Text Editor or Microsoft Word.
-You can also make any edits or changes to the narrative within Text Editor including inserting new text or images.
+You can start in Microsoft Word or OneStream Text Editor to embed a document variable with narrative.
+When processing your document in OneStream File Explorer, select "Process and Open in Text Editor Page" or "Process and Open" to see the output in Text Editor or Microsoft Word.
+You can also make any edits or changes to the narrative (non-document variable content) in Text Editor including inserting new text or images.